Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 (3.6) or in another way - according to the formulas (3.7)

-At this time, you need to note the time on the clock - this will be the indication of Greenwich Mean Time.
-From this value, you need to subtract the indicator, which is taken from the table of the equation of time.
-This correction occurs due to the variability of the angular speed of movement and the dependence on the season.
-Taking into account this correction, the average value of Greenwich time is reduced to true solar time.
-The resulting difference between this solar time (i.e. 12 hours) and Greenwich time, taking into account the correction, must be converted to a degree value.
-To do this, you need to know that in one hour the Earth rotates 15 degrees (if you divide 360 degrees by 24 hours) longitude, or 1 degree in four minutes.
-If noon in a given area occurs earlier than Greenwich, indicate east longitude in your calculations, if later, then west.
-The closer the coordinates of the target area are to the polar regions, the more accurate the longitude measurements will be.
+At this time, you need to check the time on your watch - this will be Greenwich Mean Time.
+From this value you need to subtract the indicator that is taken from the table of the equation of time.
+This correction arises due to the variability of the angular velocity of movement and the dependence on the time of year.
+Taking this correction into account, the average Greenwich time is converted to true solar time.
+The resulting difference between this solar time(i.e. 12 hours) and Greenwich, taking into account the correction, must be converted into degree values.
+To do this, you need to know that in one hour the Earth rotates by 15 degrees (if you divide 360 degrees by 24 hours) of longitude, or by 1 degree in four minutes.
+If noon in a given area occurs before Greenwich, indicate eastern longitude in your calculations; if later, then western longitude.
+The closer the coordinates of the desired area are to the polar regions, the more accurate the longitude measurements will be.

 Geographic coordinates recording format

-1. DD MM SS: 50 ° 40 "45" "E, 40 50" 30 "" N - degrees, minutes, seconds
+1. DD MM SS: 50° 40" 45"" E, 40 50" 30"" N - degrees, minutes, seconds

-2. DD MM.MM: 50 ° 40.75 "E, 40 50.5" N - degrees, decimal minutes
+2. DDMM.MM: 50° 40.75" E, 40 50.5" N - degrees, decimal minutes

 3. DD.DDDDD: 50.67916 E, 40.841666 N - decimal degrees

-Determination of coordinates using online cartographic services
+Determining coordinates using online mapping services